 Do You Like New Pricing or Higher Fees?
 Upwork is Changing Again and What WE Can Do About It

-I’m one of many freelancers who has achieved Top-Rated status in Upwork (formerly known as oDesk) through passion and hard work.
+I’m one of many freelancers who have achieved Top-Rated status in Upwork (formerly known as oDesk) through passion and hard work.
 I love Upwork so much so that I’ve worked there exclusively for many years until now.
 But things have continued to change for the worse and it’s become harder to stay silent about our deteriorating plight as workers.

 If you’re an Upwork freelancer, you surely received an email from Upwork.
 But most of you likely haven’t read its contents.
 In a nutshell, Upwork is going to grab more money from us freelancers — and now even its clients — with a new pricing structure.